A lecture note on covering theory in representation theory of algebras: Covering of quivers with relations

 and $I'=\langle a^2-b^2,ab,ba\rangle$ be an ideal in $kQ'$.
 Then there is a covering $f:(Q,I)\rightarrow(Q',I')$ of quivers with relations, which is given by $f(x)=f(y)=f(z)=v$ and $f(\alpha)=a$, $f(\beta)=b$. \end{Ex1}

 Since a quiver with relations $(Q,I)$ defines a quotient category $kQ/I$, it is natural to ask whether a covering of quivers with relations induces a covering functor between the corresponding quotient categories.
+Note that in this direction there is a similar but different result which was stated without proof in \cite[Section 3.1]{BG1982}.

 \begin{Prop} {\rm(cf. \cite[Proposition 4.5]{LL2025})} Let $M$, $N$ be $k$-categories and $F:M\rightarrow N$ be a covering functor.
 Let $R$ (resp. $R'$) be a class of morphisms of $M$ (resp. $N$), $I_M$ (resp. $I_N$) be the ideal of $M$ (resp. $N$) generated by $R$ (resp. $R'$).
 If the following conditions hold: \begin{enumerate}[label=\rm{{(\arabic*)}}] \item for every $\rho\in R$, $F(\rho)\in R'$; \item for every $\rho'\in N(a,b)\cap R'$ and for each $x\in F^{-1}(a)$, there exist $y\in F^{-1}(b)$ and $\rho\in M(x,y)\cap R$ such that $F(\rho)=\rho'$; \item for every $\rho'\in N(a,b)\cap R'$ and for each $y\in F^{-1}(b)$, there exist $x\in F^{-1}(a)$ and $\rho\in M(x,y)\cap R$ such that $F(\rho)=\rho'$, \end{enumerate} then $F$ induces a covering functor $\widetilde{F}:M/I_M\rightarrow N/I_N$ between the quotient categories. \end{Prop}